hoestm15/m14-la1-sx/smumam14/resources/readme.md

-This folder contains the resources
+This folder contains the resources for the files.